fmalmeida/MpGAP/docs/config.rst

                   * Controlling the execution of assemblers
                   * It must be set as true to skip the software and false to use it.
-                  * Also adding the possibility to pass additional parameters to them */ quast_additional_parameters = ""           // Give additional parameters to Quast while assessing assembly metrics.
+                  * Also adding the possibility to pass additional parameters to them
-                                                       // Must be in quotes and separated by spaces.
+                  * Additional parameters must be in quotes and separated by spaces.
+                  */
+            quast_additional_parameters = ""            // Give additional parameters to Quast while assessing assembly metrics.
                                                       // Must be given as shown in Quast manual.
 E.g. " --large --eukaryote ".

             skip_spades    = false                      // Hybrid and shortreads only assemblies
             spades_additional_parameters = ""           // Must be given as shown in Spades manual.
 E.g. " --meta --plasmids "